don-smith/learning-holochain/basic-tutorial.md

     ```

     This should open your browser on [http://localhost:8080](http://localhost:8080).
 You should be able to see the message display when you click this button without any errors in your console.

+## Calling the `hello` zome

+Before we can call the zome, we need to build the hApp bundle and deploy it to the local Holochain.

+1. Create the hApp bundle by running this in your nix-shell from the `hc` folder:

+    ```
+    hc app init workdir/happ
+    ```

+   When prompted, enter `greeter` for the _name_ and `Greeter hApp` for the _description_.

+1. Update our `hc/workdir/happ/happ.yaml` to fix the bundle path of our DNA by making the `dna` section look like this:

+    ```
+    dna:
+      bundled: "../dna/greeter.dna"
+      properties: ~
+      uuid: ~
+      version: ~
+      clone_limit: 0

+    ```

+1. Package our DNA into a hApp bundle by running this in your nix-shell.
+This will create `hc/workdir/happ/greeter.happ`.

+    ```
+    hc app pack workdir/happ
+    ```

+1. Deploy the hApp to a local sandbox Holochain by running this in your nix-shell:

+    ```
+    hc sandbox generate workdir/happ/ --run=8888
+    ```

+1. Install the `????` package for communicating with the conductor.

+    _Doh!
+Which front-end package should we use to invoke the conductor?_

+    :thinking_face: